The Adventures of Pluto Nash poster

 The inciting incident occurs at 10 minutes when Gangsters representing the mysterious Rex Crater make Pluto an offer to buy Club Pluto.
 When he refuses to sell, they blow up his nightclub, destroying his livelihood and forcing him into action..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to After another assassination attempt, Pluto actively chooses to hunt down Rex Crater and fight back rather than hide or leave the moon.
+This indicates the protagonist's commitment to After another assassination attempt, Pluto actively chooses to hunt down Rex Crater and fight back rather than hide or leave the moon.
 He commits to the dangerous path of confronting the crime boss., moving from reaction to action.

 The Collapse moment at 70 minutes (74% through) represents the emotional nadir.
 Here, Pluto is captured by Rex Crater's forces.
 His mother is threatened, Dina is in danger, and Bruno is damaged.
-Everything Pluto values is at risk and he faces the seeming death of his independence and dream., illustrates the protagonist at their lowest point.
+Everything Pluto values is at risk and he faces the seeming death of his independence and dream., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 78% of the runtime.
 Pluto discovers that Rex Crater is actually his future self who time-traveled back, having become the corrupt businessman he once despised.
 This revelation gives Pluto clarity - he must stop his own dark future and reclaim his integrity., demonstrating the transformation achieved throughout the journey.